SwathiNadendla/BCB_546_assignments/README.md

 4. I have given the same command since its only for 10 chromosomes but I later thought to include a for loop there
 # For loop for increasing order (1 to 10)
 for chr in {1..10}; do
-  # Extract SNPs for each chromosome (assuming column 2 contains chromosome info)
+  # Extract SNPs for each chromosome
   awk -F'\t' -v chr="chr$chr" '$2 == chr' maize_SNP_with_question_mark.txt > "chr${chr}_snps.txt"

-  # Sort SNPs for each chromosome by position in increasing order (third column)
+  # Sort SNPs for each chromosome by position in increasing order
   sort -k3,3n "chr${chr}_snps.txt" > "chr${chr}_sorted_increasing.txt"
 done